Last updated on November 27, 2020 by Dan Nanni

 xscreensaver), which then can be used to lock the screen for security purposes.
 The default screensaver is typically configurable, and you can change settings like inactivity period or screen lock delay.
 You may want to adjust these settings based on your typical work environment.
 Also, in case you want prevent your screen from going off and locked down for an extended period of time (e.g., when watching a movie), you probably want to disable screen lock feature.

-In this tutorial, I am going to show how to control screen lock on various Linux desktop environment.
+In this tutorial, I am going to show how to configure screen lock settings in various Linux desktop environments.

 If you want to control screen lock from the command line, here is how to do it.

 To activate screensaver and lock the screen after 10 minutes:

 Alternatively, you can use